Microchip Technology Incorporated (MCHP) Shares Down Despite Recent Market Volatility

 MCHP’s Market Performance

-MCHP stock saw a decrease of 2.73% in the past week, with a monthly decline of -3.77% and a quarterly a decrease of 10.81%.
-The volatility ratio for the week is 2.98%, and the volatility levels for the last 30 days are 2.50% for Microchip Technology Incorporated (MCHP).
-The simple moving average for the last 20 days is 0.84% for MCHP stock, with a simple moving average of 19.67% for the last 200 days.
+MCHP’s stock has seen a -0.84% decrease for the week, with a -4.25% drop in the past month and a 5.81% gain in the past quarter.
+The volatility ratio for the week is 3.13%, and the volatility levels for the past 30 days are at 2.55% for Microchip Technology Incorporated The simple moving average for the last 20 days is -1.27% for MCHP stock, with a simple moving average of 16.56% for the last 200 days.

 Analysts’ Opinion of MCHP